 and again an adiabatic index $\gamma=2$ is used.
 Therefore, the initial condition has both constant plasma thermal and magnetic pressure.
 The only initial discontinuity is in the tangential magnetic field component $B_y$.
 This small discontinuity should not cause strong nonlinearity.

-As references, an exact solution given by an exact MHD Riemann solver \cite{Xu_2024} and a high-resolution numerical solution (2000 grid points) provided by a sixth-order finite difference (FD) solver with hyper-diffusivity \cite{Sykora_2023} are both shown in Fig.~\ref{fig:Exact_FD}.
-The FD solver uses internal energy as the variable for solving the energy equation.
+As references, an exact solution given by an exact MHD Riemann solver \cite{Xu_2024} and a high-resolution numerical solution (2000 grid points) provided by a sixth-order FD solver with hyper-diffusivity \cite{Sykora_2023} are both shown in Fig.~\ref{fig:Exact_FD}.
+The FD solver uses internal energy as the variable when solving the energy conservation equation.
 Since magnetic energy is not directly involved, there is no inconsistency between the calculated magnetic field and magnetic energy.
-It is well known that artificial diffusivity may need to be adjusted for adequately suppressing numerical oscillations, and indeed, small oscillations are observed in both internal energy and $B_y$ in the FD solution.
-However, such oscillations are not further discussed as they only relate to the FD method.
-A significant numerical phenomenon is the density dip at around $x=0.5$ in Fig.~\ref{fig:density_velocity}, which is not associated with any physical eigenwave structure and whose amplitude does not decrease with a finer mesh.
+It is well known that artificial diffusivity may need to be adjusted to suppress numerical oscillations adequately.
+Indeed, small oscillations are observed in both internal energy and $B_y$ in the FD solution.
+However, such oscillations are not further discussed, as they relate only to the FD method.
+A significant numerical phenomenon is the density dip at approximately $x=0.5$ in Fig.~\ref{fig:density_velocity}, which is not associated with any physical eigenwave structure and whose amplitude remains unchanged with a finer mesh.
 The FD solution generally agrees with the exact solution, and the exact wave structures are also relatively weak.
-For example, the relative density or pressure variation is smaller than $1\%$.
+For example, the relative density or pressure variation is more minor than $1\%$.

 Numerical solutions of the HLLC and HLLD-type schemes are shown in Figs.~\ref{fig:HLLCBxC} and \ref{fig:HLLDBxC}, respectively.
-The exact solution is also included.
 Two meshes are used.
-The coarse mesh and fine mesh, respectively, have 600 and 1200 cells along the $x$-direction.
-Correspondingly, the implicit time step used for the coarse mesh is $\Delta t= 0.0002$, and the one used for the fine mesh is $\Delta t= 0.0001$.
+The coarse and fine meshes, respectively, have 600 and 1200 cells along the $x$-direction.
+Correspondingly, the implicit time step used for the coarse mesh is $\Delta t= 0.0002$, and the one used for the fine mesh is $\Delta t= 0.0001$ {(thus CFL $\simeq 1.9$)}.
 Note again that only the first-order FV discretisation is used.
-To verify the numerical results, we also use an explicit MHD solver\footnote{Opensource package \texttt{MLAU} \cite{Minoshima2020,Minoshima2021} available at {https://github.com/minoshim/MLAU}. } and obtain similar numerical behaviours, and further details are not discussed.
+The FV results are also confirmed by the previously mentioned explicit FV MHD solver.